xenhancer/chatenhancer/README.md

 ---

-**Note**: This extension is not affiliated with, endorsed by, or connected to OpenAI or ChatGPT.
+**Note**: This extension is not affiliated with, endorsed by, or connected to any AI chat service providers.
 It is an independent, community-driven project.